With A Month To Go Before Iowa And New Hampshire, Anything Can Happen

 Young liberals, in particular, reflexively don't like Biden, partly because of his writing of the 1990s crime bill and — for this presidential field, anyway — his moderate views.

-His at-times shaky debate performances have also worried his allies and supporters, but Biden has retained the support of older voters and black voters, which have been the backbone of his candidacy.
+His at-times shaky debate performances have also worried his allies and supporters, but Biden has retained the support of older voters and black voters, who have been the backbone of his candidacy.

 Sanders